nadiamariduena/product-configuration-react-three-fiber/README.md

 <br>

-- We will add attributes to all the parts of the model we want to modify with a different color
+- We will add attributes to all the parts of the model we want to modify with a different color, example: **material-color={"red"}**

 <br>